 We offer a broad portfolio of DRAM, Non-Volatile, and NOR semiconductor memory products.
 We conducted due diligence, as described in this CMR, to try to determine the source and chain of custody of the necessary 3TG metals contained in these products.
-Our oversight process led us to believe that at least some sourcing is from the DRC and adjoining countries.
-We were unable to determine the country of origin of some of the 3TG metals contained in products we manufactured and sold during the year ended December 31, 2015 and/or whether all of the products we manufactured and sold during the year ended December 31, 2015 contain 3TG metals that may have directly or indirectly financed or benefited armed groups in the Democratic Republic of the Congo or an adjoining country.
+Our management assessment process led us to believe that at least some sourcing is from the DRC and adjoining countries.
+We were unable to determine the country of origin of some of the 3TG metals contained in products we manufactured and sold during the year ended December 31, 2016 and/or whether all of the products we manufactured and sold during the year ended December 31, 2016 contain 3TG metals that may have directly or indirectly financed or benefited armed groups in the DRC or an adjoining country.